Why Nobody Wants to Hear What We Believe About Death (p2)

 Does it have something to say to Jang Ji-sung that goes beyond "the dead are unconscious"?

 Can it hold her grief?
 Can it sustain her through the longest nights?
-Can it heal the wound that made her willing to reach for a digital ghost of her own child?
+Can it heal the wound that made her willing to reach for a digital avatar of her own child?

 Or is our doctrine only built to react?
 To warn.
 To correct.
 To debunk.